 Thank you for reading my question.
 The downstairs neighbors regularly come to my condo door drunk.
 They think it's okay to punch and kick the door at times when I am in the shower at night.
-A few months ago, they called in a false problem and maintenance burst through my door to find there was no...
+A few months ago, they called in a false problem and maintenance burst through my door to find there was...
 Read more »

 You certainly have a right to the peaceful enjoyment of your leased property.
 You should inform your landlord of the situation and request assistance to resolve the issue.
 You should also inform law enforcement in any instance where your neighbors are being loud, aggressive or destructive.